 “On Birds, the music unfolds episodically, recalling the 60’s and 70’s masterworks of Stockhausen, Takehisa Kosugi, and Richard Pinhas.” – The Stash Dauber

-A Rising Star on bass according to the 60th Downbeat critics poll.
+A Rising Star on acoustic bass according to the 60th, 61st and 62nd Downbeat annual critics poll.
+And an established talent on electric bass according to the 62nd Downbeat annual critics poll.

 Read the BIO here.